DanielSeehausen/fi-field-day/code/user-node-client/node-client/README.md

 let Matrix = new MatrixManager(client, teamID)

-//Applies a blue color to all tiles within the rectangle with an upper left corner at (1,1) and a lower right corner at (4,6) Matrix.readRect({x:1,y:1}, {x:4,y:6}, "4286f4")
+//Applies a blue color to all tiles within the rectangle with an upper left corner at (1,1) and a lower right corner at (4,6) Matrix.setRect({x:1,y:1}, {x:4,y:6}, "4286f4")

 ```

 To run the code written in `app.js`, you have two options: run `nodemon app.js` or `node app.js`.
 Running `app.js` using `nodemon` will allow for hot reloading, meaning that everytime you save in `app.js` the code will automatically be run, whereas `node` will run your code only once.

 And that's all you need to interact with the board!
-Feel free to combine them, for instance, to selectively change tiles when they meet a certain criteria (e.g. turn all white tiles in an area blue).
+Feel free to combine methods, for instance, to selectively change tiles when they meet a certain criteria (e.g. turn all white tiles in an area blue).
 This action requires both reading from the board **and** writing to it.